 The EBITDA multiple is not set in stone in the technology industry.
 Generally, the market suggests a range of values reflecting the buoyancy or misery of the M&A market at that time.
-For example, multiples can soar to 20x when markets are confident but settle into a historical pattern of 3x – 5x.
-The position within the range is subject to intense negotiation between the buyer and vendor.
+For example, multiples for software companies can soar to 30x when markets are confident but settle into a range around 15x when markets are calmer.
+In any event, the multiple is subject to intense negotiation between the buyer and vendor.

 Revenue Multiples for Enterprise Software

-The revenue multiple method is popular in the technology industry because it is applicable to the largest number of companies.
+The revenue multiple method provides popular valuation metrics for tech companies because it is applicable to the largest number of companies.
 The revenue multiple method described here is applicable to enterprise, or on-premise software.
 In addition to these considerations, there are others which apply to subscription-based or Software as a Service (SaaS) companies, as discussed below.

-To use the revenue multiple model the company first calculates its trailing 12-month (TTM) revenue.
+To use the revenue multiple model for business valuation the company first calculates its trailing 12-month (TTM) revenue.
 The TTM is multiplied by a revenue multiple reflecting the overall performance of the company.

-Companies investing heavily to build their technology and expand their sales are rewarded for achieving growth.
+Companies investing heavily to build their technology and expand their sales are rewarded for achieving high growth.
 They are not penalized for the resulting low or negative earnings.
-Lastly, revenue multiples can be applied to virtually any technology company which has begun selling and as a result, is the most widely applicable.
+Lastly, revenue multiples can be applied to virtually any technology company which has begun selling and business model the most widely applicable.

 That said, not all revenues are equal.
-The revenue multiple is adjusted for a myriad of factors that are different for different kinds of companies.
+The revenue multiple is adjusted for a myriad of valuation metrics for tech companies.
 The most important variable, as noted, is the growth rate.
-A higher growth rate generates more value for a tech company than any other factor as it has the greatest impact on the revenue multiple.
+A high growth rate generates more value for a tech company than any other factor as it has the greatest impact on the revenue multiple.
 However, the revenue multiple is affected by many factors other than the growth rate, including:

 - Gross Margin: for a software company, a gross margin of 80% or better is expected.
 Lower than that will penalize the multiple.